The Prediction Society: Algorithms and the Problems of Forecasting the Future

 More broadly, the rise of algorithmic predictions raises an overarching concern: Algorithmic predictions not only forecast the future but also have the power to create and control it.
 The increasing pervasiveness of decisions based on algorithmic predictions is leading to a prediction society where individuals’ ability to author their own future is diminished while the organizations developing and using predictive systems are gaining greater power to shape the future.

-Privacy law fails to address algorithmic predictions.
-Privacy law lacks a temporal dimension and does not distinguish between predictions about the future and inferences about the past or present.
+Privacy and data protection law do not adequately address algorithmic predictions.
+Many laws lack a temporal dimension and do not distinguish between predictions about the future and inferences about the past or present.
 Predictions about the future involve considerations that are not implicated by other types of inferences.
-Privacy law is entrenched with dichotomies that do not work with predictions.
-For example, privacy law is framed around a truth-falsity dichotomy.
-The law provides correction rights and duties of accuracy that are insufficient to address problems arising from predictions, which exist in the twilight between truth and falsehood.
+Many laws provide correction rights and duties of accuracy that are insufficient to address problems arising from predictions, which exist in the twilight between truth and falsehood.
 Individual rights and anti-discrimination law also are unable to address the unique problems with algorithmic predictions.

-We argue that the law must recognize the use of algorithmic predictions as a distinct issue warranting different treatment than other privacy issues and other types of inference.
-We then examine the issues the law must consider when addressing the problems of algorithmic predictions.
+We argue that the use of algorithmic predictions is a distinct issue warranting different treatment from other types of inference.
+We examine the issues laws must consider when addressing the problems of algorithmic predictions.